 - Cat has a history with aggressive humans

 You can train a cat to enjoy being held by holding them when they seek human attention or interaction.
 These snuggle sessions can positively reinforce the activity by drawing a connection between comfort and the completion of a need phenomenon.

-How to pick up and hold a cat.
+How to hold cats

 Cats insist on playing by their rules, especially when it comes to petting and holding them.
-These rules may seem arbitrary or hard to guess, but luckily, there are a few fairly consistent ones that you can follow to make sure the cat you're holding happy.
+These rules may seem arbitrary or hard to guess, but luckily, there are a few fairly consistent ones that you can follow to make sure the cat you're holding is happy.

-There is a specific holding technique that will not only ensure your cat feels safe, but that you also remain scratch free.
+There is a specific holding technique that will not only ensure your cat feels safe but that you also remain scratch-free.